Ottawa Fury shock Toronto FC in first leg of Voyageurs Cup semifinal

 Ryan Williams and Sito Seoane scored second-half goals as Ottawa rallied to a 2-1 win on Tuesday in their first-ever meeting with Toronto FC in the first leg of the semifinal for the Voyageurs Cup, Canada’s soccer club championship.

-“This shouldn’t have happened,” said Daglish.
+“This shouldn’t have happened,” said Dalgish.
 “There’s no way we should have to beat the best team ever in Canada, (The players) have to savour it.”

 The second leg will be played at Toronto’s BMO Field on May 31 with the winner moving on to the Canadian championship against the winner of the other semifinal between the Montreal Impact and Vancouver Whitecaps.

-“We’ve come up against a fantastic team,” said Daglish.
+“We’ve come up against a fantastic team,” said Dalgish.
 “In my opinion, Toronto is the best ever Canadian team.
 It was a big, gig proposition for us to take them on and I thought the guys were fantastic.

 “They implemented everything we asked them to as a coaching staff fantastically well.”